NIEHS/superfund_hazards/README.md

 # superfund_hazards
-Repository for code to calculate the hazard scores for single chemicals/metals and mixtures at superfund sites.
+Repository for code to calculate the hazard scores for single chemicals/metals found at superfund sites.